Sources: Indians send Bauer to Reds, get Puig

 Bauer has had his share of non-pitching issues.
 Earlier Tuesday, Bauer was informed that he would be fined by Major League Baseball but not suspended for firing a baseball from the mound over the center-field fence before being removed from Sunday's game against the Royals.

-In 2018, he traded barbs on social media with members of Houston after insinuating that Astros pitchers were applying pine tar or some similar substance to baseballs to increase spin rate.
+In 2018, he traded barbs on social media with members of the Astros after insinuating that Houston pitchers were applying pine tar or some similar substance to baseballs to increase spin rate.

+The additions of Puig and Reyes will give the Indians a nice upgrade offensively, particularly in the power department.
+They have combined for 49 home runs, 21 more than all Indians corner outfielders combined this season.

 The Associated Press contributed to this report.